-- B. Only one (1) certification and one (1) certification differential will be recognized at a time for the purposes of this section. - C. If a certification referred to above is no longer offered, the Medical Center may, in its discretion, specify a substitute certification; provided, however, there shall not be less than one (1) certification recognized for each area.

-- D. A full- or part-time Resource Nurse with two certifications listed in this Article 11.13 will receive a one-time bonus of two thousand dollars (\$2,000).
-Once the Resource Nurse receives the second certification, they will notify their manager in order to receive the one (1)-time bonus. - 11.14 Charge Nurse Differential - Charge nurses shall receive dollars cents (\$4.50) per hour premium.
+- B. Only one (1) certification and one (1) certification differential will be recognized at a time for the purposes of this section. - C. If a certification referred to above is no longer offered, the Medical Center may, in its discretion, specify a substitute certification; provided, however, there shall not be less than one (1) certification recognized for each area. - D. A full- or part-time Resource Nurse with two certifications listed in this Article will receive a one-time bonus of \$2,000.
+Once the Resource Nurse receives the second certification, they will notify their manager in order to receive the one (1)-time bonus. - 8.16 Charge Nurse Differential Charge nurses shall receive \$4.50 per hour premium.
 Such premium will be paid for all hours compensated to a core Charge Nurse, as designated by the Medical Center.
-Nurses who are assigned by the Medical Center the Charge Nurse duties for a shift will be paid a differential of three dollars (\$3.00) only for the hours the Nurse is specifically assigned to be Charge Nurse. - 11.15 Per Diem Differential - Per Diem nurses, when hired, are placed on the wage scale in Article 11.
-After placement on the wage scale in Article 11, a per diem nurse will be paid a differential of five dollars (\$5.00) per hour in lieu of receiving PTO, and insurance benefits. - 11.16 Preceptor Differential A preceptor is a nurse who is designated by their nurse manager to: assess the learning needs of (a) an inexperienced, reentry, or new to specialty nurse or (b) a capstone, immersion, practicum or student of similar level; plan that person's learning program; provide direct guidance to that person's learning program or implement such program; provide direct guidance and supervision to that person during the program; and, in conjunction with the nurse manager and/or designee, evaluate that person's progress during the program.
-When the Medical Center appoints an experienced RN as a preceptor for new hires or a capstone student, the Medical Center will pay the nurse appointed as the preceptor a differential of three dollars and twenty-five (\$3.25) per hour.
+Nurses who are assigned by the Medical Center the Charge Nurse duties for a shift will be paid a differential of \$3.00 only for the hours the Nurse is specifically assigned to be Charge Nurse. - 8.17 Per Diem Differential Per Diem nurses, when hired, are placed on the wage scale in this Article.
+After placement on the wage scale in this Article, a per diem nurse will be paid a differential of \$5.00 per hour in lieu of receiving PTO, and insurance benefits. - 8.18 Preceptor Differential A preceptor is a nurse who is designated by their nurse manager to: assess the learning needs of (a) an inexperienced, re-entry, or new to specialty nurse or (b) a capstone, immersion, practicum or student of similar level; plan that person's learning program; provide direct guidance to that person's learning program or implement such program; provide direct guidance and supervision to that person during the program; and, in conjunction with the nurse manager and/or designee, evaluate that person's progress during the program.
+When the Medical Center appoints an experienced RN as a preceptor for new hires or a capstone student, the Medical Center will pay the nurse appointed as the preceptor a differential of \$3.25 per hour.
 In assigning nurses to precept other nurses, nurse managers will give preference to those nurses who have successfully completed a Medical Center approved preceptor training course within the last five (5) years.

-11.18 Payroll - The Medical Center will post a legend for employee paychecks on the Medical Center website.
+8.19 Payroll - The Medical Center will post a legend for employee paychecks on the Medical Center website.
 If an RN believes that an error has been made in a paycheck, the RN shall bring such suspected error to the Medical Center's attention as soon as they are aware of the error, and actual errors shall be corrected as soon as possible.
 The Medical Center will provide an option for selecting direct deposit of paychecks to institutions recognized by the Medical Center's direct deposit agency.
 Paycheck errors in the nurse's favor may, regardless of the option selected, be subject to payback by payroll deduction.
 The Medical Center will consider the nurse's suggestions for the timing of the payback.